- Interior Design >

 If you are certain of your wood furniture finish—paint, stain, or some other treatment—then use a cleaning method appropriate for that specific wood finish.
 Otherwise, it’s best to clean the furniture in stages, starting with a mild cleanser that poses no risk to the integrity of the finish, then graduating to a stronger solution only if the gentler one fails.
 Proceeding in this way means that you can safely clean wood furniture without knowing precisely what you’re dealing with.

 Start out with perhaps the humblest of household cleaners: dishwashing detergent.
 Add a drop to a water-moistened cotton ball, then wipe it on an inconspicuous part of the furniture, such as the inside of a chair leg.
 If the detergent mars the finish in your test area, then continue without the detergent.
 If the test area shows no evidence of damage, it’s safe to proceed.
 Mix water and detergent in a bucket and use this solution to sponge down the entire piece.
-Be careful not to soak the wood: Brush the sponge lightly over the wood surface and don’t let the liquid linger for long.
+You might think you know how to clean wood furniture, but soaking the wood is a common mistake.
+Instead, brush the sponge lightly over the surface and don’t let the liquid linger for long.
 Dry thoroughly.

 If you want to see if you can get your furniture a little cleaner, the next thing to try is mineral spirits.
 They should be harmless to wood finishes, but you should still test an inconspicuous area with a moistened cotton ball.
 If you see nothing suspicious, wash the piece with a clean cloth soaked in mineral spirits.
 (Work in a well-ventilated location.)
 In many cases, mineral spirits can remove years of grime.
 Finish by wiping away any residual cleaner with water, inspecting the wood for blemishes as you go.